Technology-Notes/kiemlicz-util-wiki/Salt-Scripts.md

 orchestrate multi-minion installations

 #### salt-ssh
-Doesn't use salt-minion process at all, requires only SSH daemon running and python binaries on the remote minion.
+Doesn't use Salt Minion process at all, requires only SSH daemon running.
+Installs python binaries on the remote minion.
 It is much slower than using salt-minion
+More detailed description of `salt-ssh` can be found [here](Salt-SSH)

 #### salt-cloud
 Runs on the master.
 Requires additional configuration of: